What do you do with a KidLit manuscript when you think it might be done? You PITCH IT.

 Do I have to be from or come to Brampton to be a part of Pitch Perfect?

-This year, all of our Pitch Perfect sessions will take place virtually.
+No!
+All of our Pitch Perfect sessions will take place virtually.
 We encourage applications from all across Canada!
 We are particularly interested in stories by and from marginalized authors.
-We will be prioritizing stories by Black and disabled writers.
+We will be prioritizing stories by BIPOC, trans and disabled writers.
 This opportunity is not available to writers outside of Canada.

 If I’m selected, what can I expect from the meeting?